Skip to main content

 3. Hollis, B. W., & Wagner, C. L. (2004).
 Vitamin D requirements during pregnancy and lactation.
 American Journal of Clinical Nutrition, 79(5), 717-726.

-Medical Disclaimer: This resource provides Clinical context for educational purposes.
-In the world of Precision Medicine, there is no "one size fits all", the right supplement protocol must be matched to your unique lab work, physiology, and performance goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Medical Disclaimer: This resource provides clinical context for educational purposes.
+In the world of Precision Medicine, there is no "one size fits all".
+The right supplement plan must be matched to your unique lab work, physiology, and goals.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions